 Minimally Invasive Surgery

-At Mount Sinai Heart, our cardiovascular surgeons consider many factors when determining if open-heart surgery is needed or if we can perform a minimally invasive procedure.
+Mount Sinai Fuster Heart Hospital, our cardiovascular surgeons consider many factors when determining if open-heart surgery is needed or if we can perform a minimally invasive procedure.
 We perform minimally invasive surgery through multiple small incisions, using specialized surgical instruments.
 Depending on factors such as age, risk factors, and specific condition, we may use minimally invasive surgery instead of open-heart surgery to treat a range of cardiovascular conditions.

 Use of small incisions is termed "minimally invasive surgery".
 The advantage of a small incision is mainly cosmetic (the scars are smaller and less visible).
 In some patients, the pain after surgery may be reduced and recovery from surgery is faster when surgery is done through a smaller incision.
 Operating through small incisions is however more technically demanding and in some cases could reduce the safety of the procedure.